minwidth0px/Webrtc-NAT-Traversal-Proxy-Server/README.md

 ```

 eg `fetch(url //....` -> `FetchService.fetch //...` You need to set `useSmoke` to true for it to work.
 This class is only useful after you already established a connection.
 If there is anything you didn't unsertand, you can open an issue, but note that this is a very WIP project and may not work easily or at all for your usecase.
+You do not need to make these changes to client.html, which just tests that the webrtc connection is created.